 Your injury damages include your past and future medical expenses, lost time from work, inability to do your normal chores, lost enjoyment of your activities plus any property damage that occurred.
 Your injuries also include pain and suffering which can be extreme after a severe accident but are hard for an online calculator to measure.

 Another important factor that is not accounted for in a settlement calculator is lost wages.
-A stay-at-home mom’s contribution to her family, which cannot be quantified monetarily, are not considered at all; the same goes for self employment or investment bankers, neither of which have tangible wage information available.
+A stay-at-home mom’s contribution to her family, which cannot be quantified monetarily, is not considered at all; the same goes for self-employment or investment bankers, neither of which have tangible wage information available.

 Personal injury settlement calculators exist to help people predict the worth of their case.
 Their accuracy, however, depends on the input you use – if any of those pieces of information are incorrect, such as medical expenses and pain and suffering, your estimate will be inaccurate.

 Who Should Pay?

 Now let’s talk about who should be paying for your damages.
 In most car accident cases, the insurance company is the one who pays.
 Insurance companies that have a vested interest in keeping their settlement payments to their policyholders as low as possible often hire hard-ball adjusters and high-powered attorneys to minimize their payout obligations.

 Insurance companies will only pay out the policy limit, which is typically much less than you need to cover all of your damages.